Teghpreet3001/The_Sparks_Foundation_Projects/README.md

 ### 4. Libraries and Features
 For this project, we will import pandas as pd, numpy as np, matplotlib.pyplot as plt, seaborn as sns, warnings.

-### Task 4 : Perform Exploratory Data Analysis on Global Terrorism dataset
+## Project 4 : Perform Exploratory Data Analysis on Global Terrorism dataset

 ### 1. Problem defintion
 As a security/defense analyst, try to find out the hot zone of terrorism.
 What all security issues and insights you can derive by EDA?